• Skip to primary navigation

 • Drain the excess water from the cottage cheese.

-• Dough: Mix about 230 g/ 8.1 oz of the flour and the baking soda and add them to the cheese mixture.
+• Dough: Mix about 230 g/ 8 oz of the flour and baking soda.
+Add them to the cheese mixture.
 Mix with a spoon.
 Flour the working surface and your hands generously.
 Turn the dough onto the floured surface and knead it lightly to form a ball.
 The dough should still be somewhat sticky yet manageable.
-Add the remaining flour only if absolutely necessary, only if the dough sticks so much that you will not be able to work it at all.
+Add the remaining flour only if absolutely necessary, only if the dough sticks so much that you cannot work with it at all.

 • Form donuts: Divide the dough into 9 balls.
 Roll 8 of the balls into thick sausages and unite the sausage ends to get a circle with a hole in the middle.
 Use the last ball to make 8 little balls, which will be used to top the papanasi.